 Ever wonder if Schecter guitars are good?

-Ibanez Guitars are Good for Metal and More
+Ibanez Guitars are Good for More Than Metal

-Ibanez has also released a line of guitars geared at a wider variety of music genres, including country, jazz, and blues.
+They have also released a line of instruments geared at a wider variety of music genres, including country, jazz, and blues.
 These guitars are included in their Artcore series, which has lowered the output of the pick-ups to yield them a softer tone suited to more relaxed musical styles.

 Check out our Ibanez vs Jackson comparison here!